angryziber/picasa-gallery/README.md

 =================================

 - Clone this repository as described on Github
-- Specify your Google username in src/config.properties
+- Specify your Google username, Google Maps key, etc in `src/config.properties`
 - Specify your AppEngine application ID in web/WEB-INF/appengine-web.xml
 - Uploading and testing
   * `./gradlew appengineUpdate` - will upload the app to Google AppEngine